-Do you want your kid to get used to code and programming concepts early on?
+Do you want your kid to get used to code and learn essential programming concepts early on?
 Here are self-guided and term-time courses offered by Software Academy.

 Term-time courses have regular coding for kids sessions that run once a week, on evenings, and weekends.
-With consistent coding lessons, it becomes easier for the child to retain the new skills taught.
+With consistent coding lessons, it becomes easier for the child to retain the new coding and programming skills taught.

-A part of what children can learn from coding lessons are animation, digital design, game designs, and many others.
+A part of what children can learn from coding lessons are animation, digital design, game designs, app development, and many others.
 Further, they’ll be using the same tools similar to professionals in the field.

 Holiday Camp Courses teach kids how to code and keep them entertained during the summer break.
 The coding for kids camp runs for five days, Mondays to Friday, from 10 am to 3 pm.
 Your child can opt to attend all code courses online or in-person at Cricklewood studio (NW2).

 Students will gain real-world skills as they’ll be taught the same tools used at universities and by professionals.
 The camps are designed to advance your child’s career and provide him with invaluable skills to use in the next stages of his life.

 If you prefer self-paced learning for your kid, online computer courses are also available.
 Children can pick either an online game design course or an online coding course.

 Rather than letting your child play their favourite games all the time, why not let them make it?
 The 3D Game Design camp lets game enthusiasts learn the skills to build their own games.